Hereditarianism

-Hereditarianism is the research program according to which heredity plays a central role in determining human nature and character traits, such as intelligence and personality.
+Hereditarianism is the view that heredity plays a central role in determining human nature and character traits, such as intelligence and personality.
 Hereditarians believe in the power of genetic influences to explain human behavior and solve human social-political problems.
 They stress the value of evolutionary explanations in all areas of the human sciences.

-Most prominently in intelligence research, they purport that genetic predisposition determines individual life outcomes more than do either structured environmental influences (i.e. nurture) or developmental noise respectively.
+Most prominently in intelligence research, proponents argue that genetic predisposition determines individual life outcomes more than do either structured environmental influences (i.e. nurture) or developmental noise.

+On the other hand, the idea that genetic predisposition determines differences in life outcomes between racial groups –– sometimes termed racial hereditarianism –– is rejected by mainstream science on empirical and methodological grounds, and considered a form of scientific racism.

 Overview

 Social scientist Barry Mehler defines hereditarianism as "the belief that a substantial part of both group and individual differences in human behavioral traits are caused by genetic differences".
 Hereditarianism is sometimes used as a synonym for biological or genetic determinism, though some scholars distinguish the two terms.
 When distinguished, biological determinism is used to mean that heredity is the only factor.
 Supporters of hereditarianism reject this sense of biological determinism for most cases.
 However, in some cases genetic determinism is true; for example, Matt Ridley describes Huntington's disease as "pure fatalism, undiluted by environmental variability".
 In other cases, hereditarians would see no role for genes; for example, the condition of "not knowing a word of Chinese" has nothing to do (directly) with genes.

 Hereditarians point to the heritability of cognitive ability, and the outsized influence that cognitive ability has on life outcomes, as evidence in favor of the hereditarian viewpoint.
 According to Plomin and Van Stumm (2018), "Intelligence is highly heritable and predicts important educational, occupational and health outcomes better than any other trait."
 Estimates for the heritability of intelligence range from 20% in infancy to 80% in adulthood.